How does StormTrak compare with an AVL (Automated Vehicle Location) systems?

 - Type of information: StormTrak captures the activities of labor resources, vehicle usage, roadway treatments, accidents, citizen requests for services, National Weather forecasts, Asset inventory balances and all of the costs and metrics that reveal the emergency response.With StormTrak, Information is retained and available for easy access for up to 20 years.
 AVL is a graphical tool that shows the movement of a vehicle during emergency operations.

-- Data Accuracy: AVL systems tracks vehicles that report in the system that log movement.
-For example, a truck could report and log a slight amount of movement because it is being moved from one spot in a yard to another.
-Thus, AVL systems may overstate the trucks deployed during a emergency mobilization.
-In addition, any truck that reports and logs movement but is later replaced due to a breakdown would be included in an active AVL vehicle count — which would be also be overstated.
-With StormTrak™, the vehicle would properly be counted/reflected in the active vehicle mobilization count.
+- Data Accuracy: AVL systems depends on cellular service to report the location of vehicles and when they log movement.
+Dropped signals, and limitations on cell range could impact the success of using AVL for accurate information.
+In the absence of custom geo-fencing, a truck could report and log a slight amount of movement because it is being moved from one spot in a yard to another.
+AVL systems often overstate trucks deployed during a emergency mobilization.
+With StormTrak, the vehicle is properly counted/reflected in the active vehicle mobilization count.

 Reference: What is AVL?